softlayer/softlayer-python/_includes/content/server-management.md

 > Be careful when using the `-–passwords` option.
 This prints the password onto your screen, which others might see.
 In addition, we recommend that you change your password immediately after creating your virtual server.

 ***
+# Usage Examples

+Below are examples that demonstrate how to manage virtual servers.

 ### Edit a Virtual Server

 You can edit several details for each individual virtual server, such as the domain and hostname.
 Run `sl vs edit --help` to see usage examples.